koajs/joi-router/README.md

 ##### non-validated input

 _Note:_ if you do not specify a value for `validate.type` then the incoming body will not be parsed or validated.
-It is up to you to parse the incoming data however you see fit.
+It is then up to you to parse the incoming data however you see fit.

 ```js